megvii-model/DetNAS/Supernet-ImageNet/README.md

 Download the ImageNet Dataset and move validation images to labeled subfolders.
 To do this, you can use the following script: [https://raw.githubusercontent.com/soumith/imagenetloader.torch/master/valprep.sh](https://raw.githubusercontent.com/soumith/imagenetloader.torch/master/valprep.sh)

-Download the flops table to accelerate Flops calculation which is required in Uniform Sampling.
-It can be found in `$Link/op_flops_dict.pkl`.

 We recommend to create a folder `data` and use it in both Supernet training and Evaluation training.

 Here is a example structure of `data`: